Logo

 Mariamne

-Oil painting by John William Waterhouse
+Oil painting by John William Waterhouse, the largest art work he ever produced.

 Mariana in the South